caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/02-lesson.md

 ## SLIDES 50-52
 _Read below then review slides_

+NOTE WHAT WE HAVEN'T DONE YET TONIGHT - created visuals of designs.
+It's important to spend some time in the user and problem needs before getting into layouts

 **Why Value Propositions?**

 A value proposition is a one-sentence description of what benefits a product or service provides, for whom, and how.
 They are reasons a user chooses one product over another.